clemsos/writings/_quora/2018-12-04-Why-are-French-people-protesting-so-massively-Is-it-only-for-the-fuel-tax-or-there-is-more-behind-it.md

 language: en
 title: |
     Why are French people protesting so
     massively?
-Is it only for the fuel tax or there is more behind it? - Quora
+Is it only for the fuel tax or there is more behind it?
 ---

 There is much more to it than the fuel tax.
 To understand a bit better,